 So, after testing out our basic mud pie kitchen and shopping for accessories, we had more mud pie kitchen ideas than we knew what to do with!

-In case you’re one of the few who doesn’t read my blog religiously (gasp!), we’ve been building a mud pie kitchen in our yard.
+In case you’re just catching up with us, we’ve been building a mud pie kitchen in our yard.
 It began in part as a way to lure my child into our yard, but its popularity with our resident 3-year old has organically turned this into one of our summer’s bigger projects.
 And the biggest surprise is that it’s been almost entirely child-driven.

 About a month ago we started with this.
 A couple crates, some sand toys, and lots of big ideas.
 Two weeks later the kitchen was still going strong, so we piled into the car to drive to the Goodwill to search for mud kitchen treasures.